JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 Test Passed
 ```

-Since all tests passed correctly, after each test the message `Test Passed` is printed.
-It is fine to write tests in this way if there is only a small number of tests.
-However, in practice, it is better to group tests in some logical way.
-The `Test` package provides the `@testset` macro designed for such cases.
-The basic usage of the `@testset` macro is the following.
+Since all tests passed correctly, the message `Test Passed` is printed after each test.
+It is a good idea to group tests logically by the `@testset` macro.

 ```julia
 # /test/runtests.jl